cc-ats/2026-CM-D3/README.md

 # 2026-CM-D3

 This repository contains system setup files, simulation input files, free-energy data, and analysis scripts associated with the manuscript:

-**"The Effect of Dispersion Corrections to Density Functionals on the Predicted Free Energy Profile of Chorismate Mutase Catalysis"**
+**“The Effect of Dispersion Corrections to Density Functionals on the Predicted Free Energy Profile of Chorismate Mutase Catalysis"**
+Samitha Ranasinghe¹, Richard Van¹, Alberto dos Santos¹, Gabriel Deleon², Yuezhi Mao², and Yihan Shao¹ ¹ Department of Chemistry, Brandeis University, Waltham, MA 02453, USA ² Department of Chemistry and Biochemistry, San Diego State University, San Diego, CA 92182, USA

 The repository provides the files used to perform the QM/MM simulations and reproduce the free-energy and energy-reweighting analyses reported in the manuscript.